A. Registration Procedure

 - Number plates must be clean and clearly visible each moto.
 A+ stickers may be displayed on all plates.
 See Supplemental Rules for plate colors.

 - Riders participating in two classes with different color background requirements are not required to change backgrounds if riding the same bike.

 - Each moto will receive a “Sighting Lap”.
 The purpose of this lap is for riders to inspect the course – not practice or race.
 Do not leave the gate on the Sighting Lap until directed by the official.
-Do not pass the Sighting Lap Leader.
 Do not stop on the track or re-ride a section of the track during this lap.
-Upon completion of the lap, riders must return to their previously chosen gate and clean their number plates if necessary.
+Upon completion of the lap, riders must return to their previously chosen start gate and clean their number plates if necessary.
 The Sighting Lap is optional.

 - The Start Procedure is as follows:

 2 Card will be held for 10 seconds